vinodramasubbu/Azure-CosmosDB-MongDBvCore-RAG/README.md

 ![Azure Cosmos DB for MongoDB vCore - Vector collection](vector-content-in-cosmos-mongovcore.png)

-### Test the RAG pattern and chat memory functionalities using Azure Cosmodb for MongoDb vCore and Azure OpenAI
+### Test the RAG pattern and chat memory functionalities

 Replace the following with your environment specific values